itsnicksia/wizardry-daphne-guide/docs/adventurers/legendary-adventurers/bios/Lanavaille.md

 ## Skills

+!!! note
-**Note: If standard Lanavaille and Wandering Princess Lanavaille are mreged, changing styles will swap each skill.**
+    If standard Lanavaille and Wandering Princess Lanavaille are merged, changing styles will swap each skill.

 ### Unique Skill (Inheritable): Queen of War and Love